-Since September 2018, I've served as Penwizard's sole visual designer.
-As part of a small and fairly new business, my role has included everything from developing a flexible branding system to rolling out seasonal campaigns and book launches to improving UI and UX on Penwizard's website.
+I served as Penwizard's sole visual designer for over a year.
+As part of a small and fairly new business, my role included everything from developing a flexible branding system to rolling out seasonal campaigns and book launches to improving UI and UX on Penwizard's website.

 Since there had never been a designer at Penwizard before me, there was no identity to speak of when I arrived aside from a logo and a single shade of teal.
 I developed a flexible color scheme, type system, and other rules to dictate the look and feel of the company’s website, emails, internal materials, and evergreen marketing.

 The identity needed to feel modern and professional but informal, be flexible enough to work with any of the art styles and color palettes of Penwizard's books, and be adaptable for holiday campaigns.
 Aside from these formal needs, my guiding motivation was to create a brand that conveyed warmth and celebration.
 It was important to the team to utilize the brand to communicate familiarly with new and existing customers across all platforms.
 Penwizard has a team of around ten people, so few that if one customer's book goes missing in the mail, a majority of the staff might hear about it and want to help remedy the situation.
 That level of care, less likely to be found at Penwizard's competitors, inspired me to build imagery and type treatments that consistently spoke of generosity: from the employees to their customers, and from parents buying books for their happy children.